-Hurricane Irma Begins To Pummel Florida Keys As It Moves Toward The Mainland
+Hurricane Irma Makes Landfall In Florida Keys, Heads For State's West Coast

 KEY WEST: Hurrican #Irma batters #KeyWest #Florida with life threatening 135mph winds & torrential rain. pic.twitter.com/JUDSbXCxAd— Severin Jahn (@severin_jahn) September 10, 2017

-The NHC warned of storm surges of water as high as 10 to 15 feet in the coastal area spanning from Cape Sable and Captiva on Florida's southwestern coast.
+The National Hurricane Center warned of storm surges as high as 10 to 15 feet in the coastal area spanning from Cape Sable and Captiva on Florida's southwestern coast.
 Most of the coast of the entire state was under storm surge warnings.

 "This will cover your house," the governor said earlier on Saturday.
 "If you've ever watched how storm surge works, it flows in fast, very fast, then it flows out.
 You will not survive."